supervisely-ecosystem/classes-stats-for-images/README.md

 <img src="https://i.imgur.com/dGGzVsm.png" width="600"/>

-### Sample data (Optional)
+### Configure running settings

 Choose the percentage of images that should be randomly sampled.
 By default all images will be used.
+And then press "Run" button.
+In advanced settings you can change agent that will host the app and change version (latest available version is used by default).

 ###